-This section describes some recommended performance tuning configurations to optimize the WSO2 Message Broker.
-It assumes that you have set up the MB on a server running Unix/Linux, which is recommended for a production deployment.
-It is recommended to have at least one MB server node for failover.
-Therefore, a clustered deployment is recommended for most production systems with at least two MB server nodes.
+This section describes some recommended performance tuning configurations to optimize WSO2 EMM.
+It assumes that you have set up WSO2 EMM on Unix/Linux, which is recommended for a production deployment.

-To optimize network and OS performance, configure the following settings in
+To optimize OS performance, increase the file descriptor count as follows in the

-To alter the number of allowed open files for system users, configure the following settings in /etc/security/limits.conf file of Linux (be sure to include the leading * character).
+To alter the number of allowed open files for system users, configure the following settings in the

 Optimal values for these parameters depend on the environment.